 Phi Kappa Phi was founded in 1897 at the University of Maine.
 It is an any-discipline society, and recognizes academic achievement in all areas of study.
 The society's motto, Philosophia Krateito Photon, means "let the love of learning rule humanity."
 Currently there are over 300 chapters of Phi Kappa Phi, and they publish a publication called "The Forum."
 There are currently 71,000 collegiate members.

 Membership into Phi Kappa Phi is through invitation to the top 7.5% of Junior Year University Students in their second semester and the top 10% of undergraduate seniors and graduate students.
-There are chapters at Oregon State University, North Dakota State University, Samford University, and Louisiana Tech University among many others.
+There are chapters at Oregon State University, North Dakota State University, Stanford University, and Louisiana Tech University among many others.

 Not what you're looking for?
 Check out our Complete List of Graduation Cord Colors.